AndresJosueToledoCalderon/Compile-2Ship2Harkinian-for-Raspberry-Pi/README.md

+How to play it, and how it looks with mods: https://youtu.be/icCVXBLyXHg

 ## Also you can download the distributable version up here.
 Download > 2 Ship 2 Harkinia.zip
 It should be prepared to just drop your legally adquired ROM to compile the final steps.
 Then play !